englander/replication_eez/README.md

 Replication files for "Property rights and the protection of global marine resources"

-Data and date processing is described in the main text, Methods, and Supplementary Information
+Data and data processing is described in the main text, Methods, and Supplementary Information

 .R files make their namesake figures or tables